nodogsplash/nodogsplash/README.md

   nodogsplash should remove its rules.
 * Nodogsplash operates by marking packets (and, if traffic control is enabled, passing packets through intermediate queueing devices).
 Most QOS packages will also mark packets and use IMQ's.
-Therefore one or both of Nodgsplash and a QOS package may malfunction if used together.
+Therefore one or both of Nodogsplash and a QOS package may malfunction if used together.
 Potential conflicts may be investigated by looking at your overall iptables setup.
 To check to see all the rules in, for example, the mangle table chains, run